github/docs/content/developers/overview/managing-deploy-keys.md

 ###### Setup

 1. Using your favorite text editor, open up the file at `~/.ssh/config`.
 If this file doesn't exist, you can create it by entering `touch ~/.ssh/config` in the terminal.
-2. Assign a unique private key to each repo as done in the following example:
+2. Create an alias for each repository that points to the git server and assignes the private key:
 ```
-Host example.com-repo-0
+Host github.com-repo-0
         Hostname github.com
         IdentityFile=/home/user/.ssh/repo-0_deploy_key